-We gave the Scout 3400 a 4 out of 10 in this metric because it has the features that we find necessary in a pack, but that's about it.
-We found some features to be difficult to use, and other unnecessary in the first place.
+The Scout 3400 has the features that we find necessary in a pack, but that's about it.
+We found some features to be difficult to use, and others unnecessary in the first place.
 The pack volume is 3400 cubic inches or 55 liters.

 The pack features a familiar design with a retro look.
 The main compartment has standard access from the top, but we felt that the bottom zipper was poorly executed.
 The elastic flap covering the zipper got in the way and made it hard to open, plus the opening was too narrow to easily access gear.
 Similarly, the top lid of the pack was hard to use.
-It is sewn onto the top of pack, so it is not removable or adjustable for storing extra gear underneath it, similar to the Osprey Rook 65.
+It is sewn onto the top of the pack, so it is not removable or adjustable for storing extra gear underneath it.
 That, in combination with the narrow zippered opening, made it quite frustrating to pack and access gear in the lid.

 We were able to attach gear on the outside of the pack fairly easily.
 The lower straps are great for attaching a sleeping pad or tent, and the pack has ice axe loops as well.
 There is a mesh pocket on the back of the pack, but it is far too small to fit most items that we wanted to, like a rain jacket.
-It was good for storing things like your compass or maps, but we prefer a larger mesh pocket like that on the Gregory Stout 65.
+It was good for storing things like your compass or maps, but we prefer a larger mesh pocket to stuff bulkier items.

 There are elastic drawstrings on both the rear of the pack and the top of the lid.
 We actually liked the one on the back, where we could store a fleece or jacket.
 The elastic on the top of the pack was less useful because it made the lid even more difficult to access, plus the cord was too long in the first place.
 While it didn't hurt the pack performance, we felt that this top attachment didn't add anything to it either.

-This pack is adjustable to a degree but much less so than other packs like the Osprey Volt 60.
+This pack is adjustable to a degree but much less so than other packs.
 The shoulder straps are adjustable via a Velcro release system that is fairly easy to use, so it fits a range of torso sizes.
 Beyond that, there was not much adjustability.
 The waist belt was difficult to cinch down because, unlike all of our other packs, it does not feature a reverse pull tightening system.
 Many of the other straps also feel stiff and are harder to tighten than we would like.

-This is a high value, low-quality pack.
+This is a high-value, but lower-quality pack.
 Within the budget backpacks category, there are better packs available from brands like Osprey and Gregory.
 But, none of those packs can be found for a comparable price.
-If your priority is simply the lowest price tag for a functional pack, then this pack has a great value.
+If your priority is simply the lowest price tag for a functional pack, then this pack has great value.

 — Ben Skach